Critical behavior around the fixed points driven by fermion-fermion interactions and disorders in the nodal-line superconductors: Potential phase transitions nearby fixed points

-To be brief, as the NLSC approaches FP-1,2,3,4,6,7,8, there does not emerge any nontrivial instability as displayed in Fig.~\ref{sum_all}.
-In other words, the NLSC can undergo a phase transition to a candidate state listed in Table~\ref{table_source} as approaching FP-5.
+To be brief, as the NLSC approaches FP-1,2,3,4,6,7,8, the fermion-fermion interactions are either irrelevant or suppressed by the disorder scatterings, and henceforth there does not emerge any nontrivial instability as displayed in Fig.~\ref{sum_all}.
+However, the fermionic couplings dominant over the disorder scatterings and drive certain instabilities as approaching FP-5.
+This consequently suggests that the NLSC can undergo a phase transition to a candidate state listed in Table~\ref{table_source}.
 For simplicity, Fig.~\ref{sum_FP-5} schematically illustrates the leading phases induced by the potential phase transition nearby FP-5.